 - the suffix –ión, e.g. la religion (religion).

 There are, of course, exceptions to these rules.
 They make things a little more confusing, but after some time and with sufficient practice you will easily remember them well.
-For example, there are nouns ending in –a that are masculine, like el planeta (planet), or el agua (water) or nouns ending in –o that are feminine, like la mano (hand).
+For example, there are nouns ending in –a that are masculine, like el planeta (planet), or el agua (water) and nouns ending in –o that are feminine, like la mano (hand) or la radio (radio).
+Note that la foto is also feminine, because is simply abbreviation of the female noun la fotografía).

 As for nouns describing people, there are often pairs of masculine and feminine nouns, describing, say, family members or professions: el hijo – la hija (son, daughter), el maestro – la maestra (teacher).
 It is also true for some nouns describing animals: el gato – la gata (male cat, female cat).

-It is important to know the gender of a noun to be able to use it properly together with the right articles and adjectives, which can also be masculine or feminine.
+It is important to know the gender of a noun to be able to use it properly together with the right articles and adjectives.

 Spanish adjectives follow the same rules – they must match the noun in gender and number.
 Just like nouns, many feminine adjectives end in –a and most masculine adjectives end in –o (–as and –os for the plural forms).
 For example, una chica bonita (a pretty girl) or los chicos altos (the tall boys).